 So why do they clash so much?

-Because they use different tools, terminologies, and timelines (or all of the above).
-Without shared systems or a shared view of the data, alignment breaks down, and strategic decisions slow to a crawl.
+Because they operate in separate systems, speak different operational languages, and plan on different timelines.
+Without shared systems or a shared view of the data, alignment breaks down, and strategic decisions slow to a crawl, stall, or introduce unnecessary risk.

 The manual middle in action